aylinyilmz/DSA-210-PROJECT/README.md

 ---

 ## **Project Plan**
-The layout of this project is to uncover the patterns in sleeping quality across usage of screen by correlating data from a Screen Time tool of Iphone and Excel chart.
-This project aims to observe the quality of sleeping time by manually tracking data of components which are screen time, sleep duration and night waking frequency on Excel chart.
+This project aims to uncover the patterns in sleeping quality across usage of phone by correlating data from a Screen Time tool of Iphone and sleeping time by manually tracking data of components which are screen time, sleep duration and night waking frequency on Excel chart.